ksubramanian9/portfolio_management/docs/requirements/portfolio_management_service_specs.md

 ```

 ## Event Handling
 The service subscribes to and publishes domain events (see `domain_events.md`) via Apache Kafka, with event sourcing in EventStoreDB for auditability.
-All event handlers are implemented in Scala using Akka Streams for reliability.
+All event handlers are implemented in Java using Project Reactor for reliability.

 ### Subscribed Events
 | **Event** | **Source** | **Action** |